gadgetron/gadgetron.github.io/tutorial.md

     $ docker run -t --name gt1 --detach --volume $(pwd):/opt/data gadgetron/ubuntu_1404_cuda75

 This will (first download and then) launch the Gadgetron in a Docker container.
 It will also mount your current folder as a data folder inside the container.
+If you are using Windows or MacOS please check the limitations on which directories can be mounted as volumes in the [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume).
 To enter the container:

     $ docker exec -ti gt1 /bin/bash